Dell XPS: XPS X-Men Giveaway

 In 2007 Dell announced a special X-Men version XPS desktop system that was going to be given away.
 The system had a value of around $10,000 and featured a one-of-a-kind quad NVIDIA video cards and an Intel Pentium 965 Extreme Edition processor.
 The case resembled a standard XPS 710 series with X-Men artwork on the side.

 W.O.W.
 M1730

 At CES in 2008, Dell announced a World of Warcraft edition of the M1730 laptop.
-This version of the M1730 cost around $4,500 and featured an overclockable Intel Extreme Edition Core 2 Duo processor, NVIDIA SLI DX10 graphics cards, PhysX card, with a Full HD 17-inch widescreen.
+This version of the M1730 cost around $4,500 and featured an overclockable Intel Extreme Edition Core 2 Duo processor; NVIDIA SLI DX10 graphics cards; PhysX card; and a Full HD 17-inch widescreen display.
 It also came pre-loaded with World of Warcraft and Burning Crusade expansion, as well as other limited edition merchandise including a custom backpack.

 (PRODUCT)^{RED}

-In March 2008, Dell introduced the XPS RED as a part of the (PRODUCT)^{RED} line of products.
-A portion of the profits made on this special edition is being put towards research for a cure for the AIDS virus.
+In March 2008 Dell introduced the XPS RED as a part of the (PRODUCT)^{RED} line of products, with portions of the profit going towards the cause.